How to conjugate Estar in Spanish

 Vosotras / Vosotros | estéis | you (plural) are |

-Ellas / Ellos / Ustedes | estén | they are, you (plural formal) are |
+Ellas / Ellos / Ustedes | estén | they are , |

 Estar in the Subjunctive Imperfect

 The Subjunctive Imperfect is used to speak about unlikely or uncertain events in the past or to cast an opinion (emotional) about something that happened in the past.
-For example, "estuviera", meaning "I was".
+For example, "estuviera", meaning "I were".

 Pronoun | Spanish | English |